BIAPT/Consciousness-Graph/milestones/0_experiment_preparation/README.md

 - [PROBE iEEG][11]
   raw iEEG data, 6 subjects, says no available tasks so maybe rest, without more information doesn't seem that interesting

+### Conclusion
+In my opinion, [this dataset][9] is the most promising.
+It includes resting state eeg data from 20 subjects.
+However, the OpenNeuro page does not share much information about the subjects, which could be problematic.
+Another option would be [this dataset][1].
+It again contains eeg data from 20 subjects, but it doesn't state explicitely state that it is resting state data, I am only inferring that from the title of the dataset.
+[This paper][2] is linked, but I did not find any clarifications.
+If data from subjects who are meditating could be appropriate, [this dataset][3] could be a good fit as well.
+It contains eeg data fro 24 subjects who are meditating.

 ###### Links
 [1]: https://openneuro.org/datasets/ds001849/versions/1.0.2
 [2]: https://pubmed.ncbi.nlm.nih.gov/31929531/